amw-zero/concerning_quality/_posts/2021-12-26-quality-and-paradigm.md

 However, FP is often fiercely touted as directly leading to software of higher quality, and the oppsite is From that angle, it's worth talking about.
 Proponents of FP claim that the very act of using an FP design or language can get rid of whole classes of bugs.
 Its detractors scorn it or laugh it off as silly.
 When something keeps coming back though, I believe that's simply proof that there is something there, whether or not we understand it.
 Human intuition is like a statistical engine - while it can be wrong, it can also be right.

+possible footnote: You could then search for advice on how to fix a stack overflow on Stack Overflow.

 ---
 [^fn1]: We'll leave out other paradigms from this discussion, such as logic programming, acknowledging that FP and imperative aren't the only possible programming paradigms.